inn-it/started-test-python/README.md

 Run [the test for Google](google_search_selene.py)

-### What is tested
+## What is tested

 We'll test an auth form on [site](http://the-internet.herokuapp.com/login).
+Steps:

+1. Explore the form with Developer Tools (press F12).
+Make the proof of concept.
+2. Create a new project and a file of tests.

+   **Notice**: The project's name has the short description of the project, e.g. heroku-app-tests.

+   **Notice**: The file's name is beginning at **test** and has the description of the test object, e.g. *test_auth_form*.
+This file will have some tests of the form (see chapter below).
+3. Create the positive and negative tests.

-### The test cases are
+   The test cases are

    - login and password are correct;
    - login is correct and password is incorrect;
    - both login and password are incorrect.

+4. Run the tests.

 ## References